will-iamxu/spotify-avatar/README.md

 # SoundCard - Spotify AI Trading Cards

-Transform your music taste into stunning AI-generated trading cards!
-SoundCard analyzes your Spotify listening habits and creates unique Pokémon-style trading cards that represent your musical DNA.
+Turn your Spotify music into personalized trading cards!
+SoundCard analyzes your listening habits and creates unique Pokémon-style trading cards that reflect your music taste.

 🎴 **Coming Soon:** We're actively developing SoundCard into a full trading card game where you can trade cards with friends, battle with your musical creatures, and collect rare cards based on unique listening patterns!